US home construction climbed 5.7% in April

 Construction of single-family homes increased 6.2% to 854,000 but was down 4.3% from a year earlier.
 Building of apartments and condominiums rose 2.3% to 359,000 and was up 1.4% from April 2018.

-From March to April, housing starts surged 84.6% in the Northeast and 42% in the Midwest but fell 5.7% in the South and 5.5% in the West.
+From March to April, housing starts surged 84.6% in the Northeast and 42% in the Midwest.
+Analysts at Contingent Macro Advisors noted that both regions "saw a rebound following harsh winter weather."
+But construction fell 5.7% in the South and 5.5% in the West.
 The regional construction numbers can jump around from month to month.

 Housing permits, an indicator of future activity, rose 0.6% to 1.3 million, the first uptick since December.
 Permits were down 5% from April 2018.
 Single-family home permits skidded 4.2% in April from March and were down 9.4% from a year earlier.